Eva Palmer-Sikelianos: Greece

 Palmer and the Duncans would settle for a time in the Grecian foothills of the Hymettos mountains, five miles east of Athens.
 The location was the unfinished remnants of the Duncan family home.
 It was here Penelope arranged for Palmer to meet her brother for the first time.
 Despite the language barrier Palmer and Sikelianos became acquainted, learning they shared a world view.
 Through their conversations regarding peace, debate and civility, much of it reminded her of her late father's debate society as well as her own formed opinions on the world.
 It was during this time the seeds for reviving the Delphic Idea and the Delphic Festival was laid.
 Both Palmer and Sikelianos sought to bring people together and through the devices of art, music and theater share their message of harmony among people of different ethnic, religious and political backgrounds.

 Palmer followed Sikelianos to Lefkas, the Ionian island on the Western coast of Greece and his ancestral home.
 Here the two became further acquainted.
 He shared with her his poetry and they discussed in further depth the Delphic Idea.
-Palmer had built for her a loom so she could further pursue her interest in weaving homespun dresses in the style of the Greeks.
+Palmer had a loom built for herself so she could further pursue her interest in weaving homespun dresses in the style of the Greeks.
 In 1907 Palmer and Sikelianos traveled to America.
 Palmer was unprepared for the American press interest in her and especially in her chosen mode of dress.
 As her dress departed from the more typical and Parisian fashions dramatically, the New York newspapers found in Palmer, an heiress of her father's infamous reputation, ample material to write upon.
 Palmer eschewed the attention and was angered at the often false stories written about her.
 The purpose of their visit however was to introduce Palmer's mother to Sikelianos and to get married.
 The couple was married in Bar Harbor, Maine, on September 9, 1907.
 Palmer assumed a hyphenated surname: Eva Palmer-Sikelianos.
 Her friendship with Barney did not survive this union.
 Barney feared the loss of Palmer in Sikelianos, while Palmer tired of life in Paris, a lifestyle she increasingly saw as frivolous.
-Their friendship would later be repaired by an exchange of letters and would later reunite as a friends.
+Their friendship would later be repaired by an exchange of letters and they would later reunite as a friends.